What Is Pleasure-Based Personal Development?

 You can understand your patterns and still live inside them.

-Pleasure-based personal development works at the level beneath cognition, in the felt experience of safety, desire, contraction, and expansion.
-It supports change not by force, but by rewiring how the nervous system experiences choice.
+Pleasure-based personal development works beneath cognition, at the level of felt safety, contraction, expansion, and desire.
+It supports change not by force, but by shifting how the nervous system experiences choice.

 When something begins to feel safer, more spacious, more resourced, behaviour changes naturally.